-Anatomy & Physiology+ (446) Grades 11-12 6 credits DUAL CREDIT ELIGIBLE Prerequisite: Students must have achieved an n unweighted grade of a 77 in Hon ors Biology and Honors Chemistry or an 85 in CP Bioloav and CP Chemistry.
+Anatomy & Physiology\+ (446)

+Prerequisite: Achieved an unweighted grade of a 77 in Honors Biology and Honors Chemistry or an 85 in CP Biology and CP Chemistry.

 This course is intended for students who have an interest in pursuing a career in a health-related field or an area of medical science requiring a four-year college degree.
 This course will be taught on the collegiate level.
 High level study skills and a high motivation and interest, coupled with active participation in class discussion, will contribute to success in the course.
 Students will be required to analyze readings and research topics using references additional to the text.
 Physiology and pathology discussions will require application of critical thinking related to topics.
 Topics studied will include body organization, support and movement, coordination and control, digestion, respiration, circulation, regulatory systems and metabolism, endocrinology and reproduction.
 As the anatomy of the various human systems will be investigated, dissection is required.
 There is a double period lab once per week.
 Career opportunities will be incorporated through class discussion.